oscar0812/pyOfferUp/README.md

 ## Usage
 OfferUp uses latitude and longitude coordinates when fetching data from the API. places.py has the coordinates of all the states and cities OfferUp supports (case sensitive).
+When looking in a city you must also provide the state the city resides in.

 ### Available States and cities
 ```python